AI-SysBio/REGIR/README.md

 	- pip install REGIR

-Then, you can directly run a non-Markovian simulation with thistoy example:
+Then, you can directly run a non-Markovian simulation with this toy example:

 	import REGIR as gil